Interlude (painting): Description

-Interlude has a careful resemblance to reality in its soft brushstrokes and use of lighting.
-Koch took the gentle texture of oil paint and spun it to create a world not dissimilar to our own.
-There is no outright abstraction or experimentation with color, viewers are simply transported to the warmly lit room in which the scene in question takes place.
-From the small patch of yellow light on the wooden floor in the middle ground, to the carefully painted creasing of the white sheets where the nude woman sits, the artist created a highly detailed rendering of something just shy of reality.
+Interlude is realistic due to its soft brushstrokes and use of lighting.
+There is no outright abstraction or experimentation with color, viewers are visually transported to the warmly lit room in which the scene in question takes place.
+The artist creates a highly detailed rendering through a small patch of yellow light on the wooden floor in the mid-ground, to the carefully painted creasing of the white sheets, where the nude woman sits.

 In addition to brushstrokes and lighting, Interlude has a sharp foreground to background compositional layout that acts almost like a window into the painting, elevating the viewer's visual experience.
 From foreground to background, the viewer is closest to Howard looking into a room that ends with a large mirror on the furthest wall – a mirror that reflects windows on the invisible fourth wall, or the area from which we view the scene.
 The windows contain architecture-like shapes that suggest a world beyond the confines of the room, and the cool blue light they let in clearly indicates the primary light source of the painting.
 Use of the fourth wall adds to the composition's sharp foreground to background compositional layout, thus confirming its definitive use of realism.